07 June 2010

 So, what is my possible connection with My Fair Lady?

 Well, Alfred P. Doolittle, Eliza's father, was getting married in a high society church in Mayfair.
-I know from examining other people's research into my ancestors that some of the information about my own family history is probably inaccurate, but I am intrigued by one particular record: I want to know if a very important (at least to me) marriage took place in St George's Church in Hanover Square almost exactly 200 years before my own marriage.
+I am intrigued by one particular record: I want to know if a very important (at least to me) marriage took place in St George's Church in Hanover Square.

 St George parish was very large at around the time of the French Revolution so my ancestors, Welcome Cole and Elizabeth nee Wilson, may not have actually married in the main church.
 But I would still like to know, especially as I like the music of one its earlier parishioners, George Frideric Handel, not just during weddings.